OUR

 community.
 We are:

-Continuing to Develop our Potomac Highlands Watershed School to build a
+Potomac Highlands Watershed School to build a

 community of learners and problem solvers among students, teachers,